- RuneScape Wiki

 Your task is to help get the port up and running again, with help from your partner and other interested parties, and bring back as many of the treasures from the Eastern Lands that your ships' holds can carry.

-The commercial port section of Port Sarim, Player-Owned Ports can be accessed via portal in the northern section of Port Sarim.
-To get to the Portal quickly you can use the teleport option on your Captain's log or teleport to the Port Sarim Lodestone and walk northeast along the docks.
+The commercial port section of Port Sarim, Player-Owned Ports can be accessed via the port portal in the northern section of Port Sarim.
+To get to the portal quickly you can use the teleport option on your Captain's log or teleport to the Port Sarim Lodestone and walk north-east along the docks.
 You can also use the cabbage-teleport on your Explorer's ring then head south.